Relax on beautiful beaches

 You'll arrive here if travelling from the UK, via Paris.
 This is the main station in Marseille.

 Marseille is one of France’s oldest cities and offers a rich blend of culture and tradition.
-It’s no surprise it’s been awarded European Capital of Culture for 2013.
+The former European Capital of Culture also overlooks the glittering Med, offering visitors the chance to enjoy the city and the sea.

 Discover an array of secret little beaches scattered along the coastline.
 Family-friendly or exclusive, sandy or rocky: there is something for everyone.
 Take a break at the welcoming Prophète Beach, protected by a breakwater and lifeguards it's ideal for the kids.
 Don't forget a visit to the Vallon des Auffes, a brightly-coloured fishing village.